-Polygons for oceans, seas and large bodies of inland water.
-Polygons are split into smaller overlapping chunks that are easier and faster to work with.
+Polygons for oceans and seas.
+These polygons are split into smaller overlapping chunks that are easier and faster to work with.

 This dataset only contains bodies of water bordered by ways tagged natural=coastline, it does not contain lakes, reservoirs, etc. tagged with natural=water etc.